trinodb/trino/docs/src/main/sphinx/routines/introduction.md

 when writing and running SQL routines:

 * Some checks for the runtime behavior of routines are in place.
-For example, routines that use take longer to process than a hardcoded threshold are automatically terminated.
+For example, routines that take longer to process than a hardcoded threshold are automatically terminated.
 * Avoid creation of arrays in a looping construct.
 Each iteration creates a separate new array with all items and copies the data for each modification, leaving the prior array in memory for automated clean up later.
 Use a [lambda